getify/You-Dont-Know-JS/async & performance/apB.md

 The main takeaway is that `ASQ.react(..)` is a lightweight adaptation of F/RP concepts, enabling the wiring of an event stream to a sequence, hence the term "reactive sequence".
 Reactive sequences are generally capable enough for basic reactive use-cases.

+**Note:** Here's an example of using `ASQ.react(..)` in managing UI state (http://jsbin.com/rozipaki/6/edit?js,output), and another example of handling HTTP request/response streams with `ASQ.react(..)` (https://gist.github.com/getify/bba5ec0de9d6047b720e).

 ## Generator Coroutine

 Hopefully Chapter 4 helped you get pretty familiar with ES6 generators.
 In particular, we want to revisit the "Generator Concurrency" discussion, and push it even further.

 We imagined a `runAll(..)` utility that could take two or more generators and run them concurrently, letting them cooperatively `yield` control from one to the next, with optional message passing.

-The *asynquence* `runner(..)` we discussed in Appendix A is a similar implementation of the concepts of `runAll(..)`, so let's see how we can implement the scenario from Chapter 4:
+In addition to being able to run a single generator to completeion, the `ASQ#runner(..)` we discussed in Appendix A is a similar implementation of the concepts of `runAll(..)` which can run multiple generators concurrently to completion.

+So let's see how we can implement the concurrent Ajax scenario from Chapter 4:

 ```js
 ASQ(